 We suggest that if your email is longer than 2 scrolls, it is a good practice to add another CTA button at the bottom of the email.

 Roughly 34% of emails are opened in mobile devices and with different devices available in the market having different display sizes.
 It is thus very important that your emails are rendered flawlessly in all your subscribers’ devices.
-Owing to this most email marketers prefer to have a ‘mobile-first’ approach when having their email designed.
+Owing to this, most email marketers prefer a ‘mobile-first’ approach when having their email designed.

 Mobile-first approach means having a one column layout created in a 600px width and adjusting the elements in a two column layout for desktop view (only if needed).
 Additionally, responsive email design governs following factors: